matt-holden/tfs-enhancement/README.md

-# Chrome TFS
+# TFS Enhancement

 A chrome extension to add simple enhancements to the TFS web portal.

 ### Installation
 ---

-Using Chrome, [click here](https://github.com/jonlunsford/chrome-tfs/blob/master/chrome-tfs.crx?raw=true) to download the `chrome-tfs.crx` file, navigate to the extensions pane in Chrome (you can also paste `chrome://extensions/` into your address bar), then drag and drop the `chrome-tfs.crx` file into the extensions pane.
+Using Chrome, [click here](https://github.com/jonlunsford/tfs-enhancement/blob/master/tfs-enhancement.crx?raw=true) to download the `tfs-enhancement.crx` file, navigate to the extensions pane in Chrome (you can also paste `chrome://extensions/` into your address bar), then drag and drop the `tfs-enhancement.crx` file into the extensions pane.

 ### Updating

-It auto-updates.
+Soon to be auto updating from the web store.

 ### Usage